aquova/bouncer/README.md

     - Upon being banned, there is the option to DM a user with the ban message.
 This can be disabled by setting the "DM" field in `config.json` to false.

 There is also a `!help` command, which will give the syntax for all of the previously listed commands

+For better security, the bot only listens in specific channels for commands, and only accepts commands for users with specific roles.
+These can both be specified in `config.json` under "listening" and "roles" respectively.
+The listening key must always have at least one channel, however the roles key can be left blank (with empty quotes) in which case all roles will be accepted.

 ## Installation